-Analysis | Hunter Biden’s alleged laptop: an explainer
+Analysis | Hunter Biden’s alleged laptop: An explainer

 What’s new?

 The key thrust of the article is that an April 2015 email suggests Hunter Biden arranged for a top executive at a Ukrainian energy firm to meet with the then-vice president when he was in charge of U.S. policy toward Ukraine.
 “Dear Hunter, thank you for inviting me to DC and giving an opportunity to meet your father and spent [sic] some time together.
-It’s realty [sic] an honor and pleasure,” the email reads, supposedly by Vadym Pozharskyi, an adviser to the board of Burisma.
+It’s realty [sic] an honor and pleasure,” reads the email, supposedly written by Vadym Pozharskyi, an adviser to the board of Burisma.

 Why would that be important?

-Hunter Biden in 2014 became a board member of Burisma, which news reports at the time suggested a conflict of interest given his father’s position.
+Hunter Biden in 2014 became a board member of Burisma, which news reports at the time suggested was a conflict of interest given his father’s position.
 The former vice president has said he did not discuss Burisma with his son.
 The email is not specific about the nature of the meeting and is written in a way that it could be talking about a possible future meeting.
 Nevertheless, Republicans have long sought to tie the vice president to his son’s business interests, even launching a Senate investigation, so any indication that the vice president helped his son could be politically damaging.
 The New York Post claimed it was a “smoking-gun email.”

 How do we know the email is authentic?

 We do not.
 The New York Post posted PDF print-outs of several emails allegedly from the laptop, but for the “smoking gun” email, it shows only a photo made the day before the story was posted, according to Thomas Rid, author of Active Measures, a book on disinformation.
 “There is no header information, no metadata.”
 The Washington Post has been unable to independently verify or authenticate these emails, as requests to make the laptop hard drive available for inspection have not been granted.
-The New York Post said it obtained the material from former New York Mayor Rudy Giuliani, President Trump’s lawyer.
+The New York Post said it obtained the material from former New York mayor Rudolph W. Giuliani, President Trump’s lawyer.

 There also is no indication that Hunter Biden replied to the email.